Meet Jessy Quilindo

 -

-Individuals working through attachment-related wounds, relational rupture, or long-standing patterns of self-abandonment
+attachment wounds, relational rupture, or patterns of self-abandonment

-She is from Seychelles, and she speaks English and French.
+She is from Seychelles and speaks English and French.